HEALTH, SAFETY & WELLNESS PROTOCOLS

 - Be consistently on time for drop-off and pick-up

-- Do not enter the MCMS school building if you are sick, and pre-register for all in-person events
+- Do not enter the MCMS school building if you are sick

 - Practice wearing masks and talking to your children about the proper use and importance of them so they are ready if they need to wear one

 - Make the commitment to keep our community healthy by abiding by all Public Health Madison and Dane County and CDC guidance in your personal lives outside of school